 - Does your article mention related entities (Names, authors, events, etc.)?

 - Does your article cite its sources?
-Does it include a good number of reference links providing further information on the mentioned concepts and entities?
+Does it include many reference links providing further information on the mentioned concepts and entities?

-- Do your ads show adult or misleading content.
-(Happens too often these days!)
+- Do your ads show adult or misleading content?

 - Do your page ads slow down the page?

-- Is it hard to tell adds from other (navigational) links on your page?
+- Is it hard to tell ads from other (navigational) links on your page?

-- Are your ads clearly labeled as sponsored links/ads?
+- Are your ads clearly labelled as sponsored links/ads?

-- Do you have clearly visible links to your “Contact us” page, "About us” page?
+- Do you have clearly visible links to your “Contact us” page and “About us” page?